clarkritchie/nexus7/README.md

-# Nexus 7 Bulk Tablet Deployment Script #
+# Nexus 7 Tablet Deployment Script

 -------------

 This Python script was developed for use on a project to deploy 1,200 Google Nexus 7 tablets.
+It helps automate the process of upgrading the Android OS, installing apps and copying files onto the tablet.
+It uses Python's multiprocessing module and can operate on multiple tablets connected to a computer via a USB hub.
+It has been tested on Mac OS/X and Windows 7.

 *Disclaimer*
 -------------